jameshughes89/cs101/site/topics/booleans/booleans.rst

     * ``type(True)`` gives us ``bool``

-* Unlike integers, strings, and floats however, booleans can only take on two values
+* Unlike integers, strings, and floats which can take on many different values, booleans can only be one of two values

     * ``True``
     * ``False``

 * To make parts of the program *conditionally* executed, we need a *formal* way to describe conditions.